maul-esel/ahkbook/en/_posts/2011-11-12-Structures.markdown

 BottomValue := NumGet(RectVariable,12,"UInt")
 {% endhighlight %}

 Here, we have retrieved the member at offset 12 (which was "bottom", as mentioned earlier), and stored it in the variable `BottomValue`.
-Since we know that LONG maps to UInt, we have used UInt as the type.
+Since we know that LONG maps to `UInt`, we have used `UInt` as the type.

 In other words, the Rect structure's "bottom" member was retrieved and stored in a variable.

+## other considerations
+### nested structures
+Structures can be treated as types themselves; for example, the Rect structure may be considered a type named Rect that occupies 16 bytes of memory.
+This means it is possible to nest a structure within another structure.
+When doing so, the nested structure is considered a member of the containing structure.
+When calculating offsets, one may simply add the offset for the member containing the nested structure to the offset of the member desired within the nested structure.
+For example, assume a structure defined as follows:

+    typedef struct _RECTANGLES {
+      RECT first;
+      RECT second;
+      RECT third;
+    } RECTANGLES, *PRECTANGLES;

+To access the "bottom" member of the "second" member of the structure RECTANGLE:

+1. Find the offset for "second".
+In this case, the sum of the sizes of the members before it ("first") is 16, so "second" is located at an offset of 16 bytes from the beginning of RECTANGLES
+2. Find the offset for "bottom" within "second".
+In this case, the sum of the sizes of the members before it ("top", "left", and "right") is 12, so "bottom" is located at an offset of 12 bytes from the beginning of the Rect "second"
+3. The sum of the two offsets is 16+12, or 28.

+Accessing the "bottom" member can be done by using `NumPut()` or `NumGet()` with the RECTANGLES structure, with the type LONG and the offset 28.

+### structure library

+The AutoHotkey library [Struct](http://www.autohotkey.com/forum/topic59581.html), by HotkeyIt, allows simple and intuitive creation of structures without difficult offset or type calculations.
+Given an initial structure description, it creates an object that allows access of structure members with the built in object access syntax.
+Recommended if there are a lot of structs to manage and the performance drop is acceptable.

 ## Summary
 * Structures are sections of memory filled with structured data.
 * Members are specific independant parts in the data.
 * Members are accessed by their type and offset.
 * Each type almost always needs to be mapped to an AutoHotkey built in type to be used.
-* AutoHotkey functions useful when working with structures are `VarSetCapacity()`, `NumPut()`, and `NumGet()`.
+* AutoHotkey functions that are useful when working with structures are `VarSetCapacity()`, `NumPut()`, and `NumGet()`.